Table of Contents[Hide][Show]

 2. Digestive Enzymes

 Digestive enzymes aid in the digestive process.
+These enzymes are vital to the digestive system’s function.
 There are eight primary digestive enzymes that help break down different food groups:

 - Protease for digesting protein